In this Go New York Explorer Pass review, we’ll explore how it works, what it costs, and whether it’s a good fit for you. Enjoy!

 - Travelers not interested in typical tourist activities – Not everyone goes to NYC with a tourist agenda.
 If you’re not interested in sightseeing, the pass won’t offer much value.

 - Extreme budget travelers – If you’re interested in pursuing mostly free activities in New York, then you’ll want to skip purchasing a sightseeing pass.

-Tips for Using the New York City Explorer Pass
+Tips for Using the Go New York Explorer Pass

 - Use the pass for the most expensive attractions that interest you. – This will ensure you get the best bang for your buck.